 Definition of Held to maturity securities

 Held to maturity securities are debt securities for which a firm can and intends to hold until maturity.
-These are having fixed payments, and these securities are reported at cost, not the fair value in the balance sheet.
+These have fixed payments, and these securities are reported at cost, not the fair value in the balance sheet.
 The reason for not adjusting this to fair value is that the security owner will keep these till maturities, and at that point, the face value of investments will get redeemed.
 Hence temporary price change is not recognized for these securities.

 Components of Securities